ubiswal/stocks-analytics/README.md

   - Make related news articles viewable by the UI.

 ## Architecture
-The daemon an instance of a `java.util.TimerTask` that calls the different analyzers endlessly, every 2 hours.
+This daemon is an instance of a `java.util.TimerTask` that calls the different analyzers endlessly, every 2 hours.
 The analyzer relies on a bunch of 3rd party libraries to function:
   - Jackson to de-serialize json.
   - XChart to generate charts.
   - Timer to schedule the daemon.